A Canterbury Tale: Writing

-Powell and Pressburger, who were known collectivity as "The Archers", wrote the script together, linking the concepts of landscape and history (light and time) with the personal journey of three people—the pilgrims—to show a basis of common identity.
+Powell and Pressburger, who were known collectively as "The Archers", wrote the script together, linking the concepts of landscape and history (light and time) with the personal journey of three people—the pilgrims—to show a basis of common identity.
 Powell was said to have used the work of Chaucer as inspiration to create a film that showed "the love of his birthplace and all that he felt about England".

 Casting

 All three leads were unknowns.
 Many local people, including a lot of young boys, were recruited as extras for the extensive scenes of children's outdoor activities such as river "battles" and dens.

 Filming

 The film was shot throughout the county of Kent not long after the Baedeker raids of May–June 1942 which had destroyed large areas of the city centre of Canterbury.
 Much of the film is shot on location in and around Canterbury Cathedral and the city's bomb sites, including the High Street, Rose Lane and the Buttermarket.
 The cathedral was not available for filming as the stained glass had been taken down, the windows boarded up and the organ, an important location for the story, removed to storage, all for protection against air raids.
 By the use of clever perspective, large portions of the cathedral were recreated within the studio by art director Alfred Junge.

+Several Kent villages including Chilham, Wickhambreaux, Fordwich and Wingham were used for scenes showing the fictional village of Chillingbourne.
+Selling Station appears in the film as Chillingbourne Station at the beginning of the film.
 Chilham Mill features in the film in the scene where GI Bob meets children playing in the river on a boat and later, with Peter, when they get the proof about Colpeper.
-The village was used for scenes showing Chillingbourne village.
-In the scene where soldiers gather for a lecture at the Colpepper Institute they are actually in Fordwich.
-Selling Station appears in the film as "Chillingbourne" Station at the beginning of the film.
-Bob and Alison ride on a cart through the village, the local Wickhambreaux Mill can be clearly seen.
+The scene where soldiers gather for a lecture at the Colpepper Institute was filmed in Fordwich.
+As Bob and Alison ride on a cart through the village, Wickham Mill, Wickhambreaux, can be clearly seen.
 Colpeper's house was Wickhambreaux Court.
 A local Wingham village pub "The Red Lion" was used for some exterior shots of "The Hand of Glory" inn where Bob stays whilst in the village.
-Other exterior shots of "The Hand of Glory" were filmed at "The George & Dragon", Fordwich.
+Other exterior shots of "The Hand of Glory" were filmed at "The George and Dragon", Fordwich.